Overman King Gainer: Others

+Cynthia Lane's grandmother, who was frozen by the Overdevil's Overfreeze several years ago.
+She is discovered in the Crystal of Agate fortress, which held the Overdevil in stasis, and freed, joining the Yapan Exodus to help them take down the Overdevil.

 Game appearances

 Overman King Gainer is included in Another Century's Episode 3 for the PlayStation 2 and Another Century's Episode R for the PlayStation 3.
 The series made its debut into the long-running Super Robot Wars series in Super Robot Wars Z and has also appeared in Super Robot Wars K for the Nintendo DS.